 Vision, mission, & values

 Curtin University is Western Australia’s largest university.
-Around 60,000 students attend a total of 16 Curtin locations, including campuses in Sydney, Singapore and East Malaysia.
+We also have campuses in Perth, Kalgoorlie, Malaysia, Singapore and Dubai, and a network of more than 130 international partners.
 Curtin applies the philosophy of former Australian Prime Minister John Curtin (1941 – 1945), who said:

 “The great university … should look ever forward; for it the past should be but a preparation for the greater days to be.”